-SECTION 7 How to make a complaint about quality of care, waiting times, customer service, or other concerns
+SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns

-What kinds of problems are handled by the complaint Section 7.1 process?
+Section 10.1 What kinds of problems are handled by the complaint process?

 The complaint process is only used for certain types of problems.
-This includes problems related to quality of care, waiting times, and customer service.
+This includes problems related to quality of care, waiting times, and the customer service.
 Here are examples of the kinds of problems handled by the complaint process.

-Complaint Example Quality of your care Are you unhappy with the quality of the care you have received?
+Complaint Example Quality of your medical care Are you unhappy with the quality of the care you have received (including care in the hospital)?
 Respecting your privacy Did someone not respect your right to privacy or share confidential information?
 Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
-Are you unhappy with our Customer Care?
+Are you unhappy with our Member Services?
 Do you feel you are being encouraged to leave the plan?
-Waiting times Have you been kept waiting too long by pharmacists?
-Or by our Customer Care or other staff at the plan?
-Examples include waiting too long on the phone, in the waiting room, or getting a prescription.
-Cleanliness Are you unhappy with the cleanliness or condition of a pharmacy?
-Information you get from us Did we fail to give you a required notice?
-Is our written information hard to understand?
-Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals.)
-If you have asked for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can make a complaint about our slowness.
-Here are examples: You asked us for a fast coverage decision or a fast appeal , and we have said no; you can make a complaint.
+Waiting times Are you having trouble getting an appointment, or waiting too long to get it?
+Have you been kept waiting too long by doctors, pharmacists, or other health professionals?
+Or by our Member Services or other staff at the plan?
+Examples include waiting too long on the phone, in the waiting or exam room, or getting a prescription.
+Cleanliness Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
+Information you get from us Did we fail to give you a required notice?Is our written information hard to understand?

+Complaint Example Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) If you have asked for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
+Here are examples: You asked us for a fast coverage decision or a fast appeal, and we have said no; you can make a complaint.
 You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
-You believe we are not meeting these deadlines for covering or reimbursing you for certain drugs that were approved; you can make a complaint.
+You believe we are not meeting the deadlines for covering or reimbursing you for certain medical items, services, or drugs that were approved; you can make a complaint.
 You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.

-Section 7.2 How to make a complaint
+Section 10.2 How to make a complaint

-Legal Terms

-A complaint is also called a grievance.

-Making a complaint is also called filing a grievance.

-Using the process for complaints is also called using the process for filing a grievance.

-A fast complaint is also called an expedited grievance.

-Section 7.3 Step-by-step: Making a complaint
+- A complaint is also called a grievance. - Making a complaint is also called filing a grievance. - Using the process for complaints is also called "using the process for filing a grievance. - A fast complaint is also called an expedited grievance. - Section 10.3 Step-by-step: Making a complaint